Natural Treatment for Cough: 3 Easy Breathing Exercises

-This most natural cough-treatment method (a simple breathing exercise) was developed and used by over 170 Russian medical doctors.
+This most natural cough-treatment home remedy (simple breathing exercises) was developed and used by over 170 Russian medical doctors.
 The breathing exercise has been tested on thousands of patients with asthma, cystic fibrosis, and COPD with a striking success.
-Over 90% of people can dramatically reduce their bouts of coughing.
+Over 90% of people can dramatically reduce their bouts of coughing including problems with persistent dry cough at night in bed or during sleep.

 Tens of medical studies proved that people with asthma, COPD, bronchitis, and many other "coughers" breathe about 2-3 times more than the medical norm.
 Overbreathing makes any cough treatment ineffective unless it is eliminated.